tmt514/cms-problemsets/1-recursion/fibonacci/statement/statement.md

 Now you are given an integer $n$, please output the number $F_n$ modulo $10^9+7$.

-**Note** Usually we use modulo to prevent calculating on large numbers.
+**Note:** Usually we use modulo to prevent calculating on large numbers.
 This is a simple way to check if your algorithm is correct or not.

-You can utilize the file `fibonacci.cpp` to solve this problem.
+You can utilize the attached file(s) `fibonacci_*.cpp` to solve this problem.
 However, there may be some bugs inside!

 ## Input